 The semiconductor industry is one of the most innovative industrial sectors in Europe.
-Semiconductors provide the key enabling technology for thousands of products we use every day, such as PCs, mobile phones, medical devices, automobiles and play a key role in a wide assortment of innovative technologies and industries.
+Semiconductors provide the key enabling technology for thousands of products we use every day, such as computers, mobile phones, medical devices, cars, but also wind turbines, photovoltaic panels, or heat pumps.
+They truly play an indispensable role in a wide assortment of innovative technologies and industries.
 The rapid growth in the capacity, increased functionality and speed of semiconductors has enabled tremendous innovations and improvements across all sectors of the economy.

 Chair